mmabey/mmabey.github.io/cse469s19/project.rst

 Below are some example input/output for your program.
 Lines beginning with ``$`` are the input and everything else is the output from the given command.

+.. important:: There are MANY conditions that could put your program into an error state.
+Whenever this occurs, your program should exit with a `non-zero exit status <https://en.wikipedia.org/wiki/Exit_status#POSIX>`__.

+   Using this convention will have a few benefits.
+First, it will force you to do the work of thinking through the various execution paths that could lead to an error state, which is an excellent exercise that will develop your software engineering skills.
+Second, it gives you the freedom of coming up with your own meaningful messages to the user, rather than me coming up with them for you.
+And third, it makes it simpler for us to grade your program because all we have to check in these cases is the exit code of your program to verify it is functioning correctly, while also decreasing potential string matching errors.

+   As the link above on exit status discusses, "The specific set of codes returned is unique to the program that sets it."
+This means you get to define your own exit codes and what they mean.
+As long as you use the convention of zero indicating success and non-zero indicating failure (error), you can choose to use whatever codes values you like.

 Initializing the blockchain::

    $ bchoc init